thiagobraga/dotbraga/README.md

 ./install vimrc     # Install Vim and its settings
 ```

 See the [install](./install) script to see all the possibilities.
 You can hit `./install -h` or `./install --help` to get help from the script.
+Actually, this modules are installed by default:

 <br>